-Also consider the effects of team building and corporate events in terms of effects on employees’ families and people’s broader life needs.
+Also consider the effects of Corporate Training and corporate events in terms of effects on employees’ families and people’s broader life needs.
 It is easy to become very narrowly focused on the organization and the community within it, without thinking of the families and social needs outside.
-Alcohol is another increasing area of risk for organizers of team building and conference events.
+Alcohol is another increasing area of risk for organizers of Corporate Training and conference events.

 In Corporate Training activities, an employer’s duty of care (and potential liability) at corporate events traditionally was fulfilled by ensuring no-one tripped over the electrical cable for the overhead projector.
 Nowadays organizations have a deeper wider responsibility, which is progressively reflected in law.
 Alcohol and discrimination are big issues obviously, but arguably a bigger responsibility for employers is to the families and social well-being of employees, which impacts directly onto society as a whole.

 Today’s well-led and ethically-managed corporations understand that divisive treatment of employees’ partners and families undermines loyalty and motivation of employees, and creates additional unnecessary stresses for workers in close loving caring relationships, especially for young families, which have evolved a strong sensitivity to such pressures.